-Each team has a primary half (cf. Section 3.1).
+The MPS will be placed mostly on the primary half of a team (cf. Section 3.1).
 However, some machines will be swapped, that is, some machines will not be located in the primary half.

 For each game, one CS and one RS of each team will be chosen randomly and swapped with the corresponding machine of the other team on the non-primary half - that is two machines in total per team.
 The CS and RS will be swapped with the symmetrically positioned machine of the same type of the other team.
+For consecutive games, the changes to the machine to zone assignment may be limited by the referee box in order to reduce the time needed to implement the layout during the setup phase.